Skip to main content

 pip install rucio

 This will pull the latest release from PyPi.
 The Rucio server also needs several Python dependencies.
-These are all listed in the file requirements.txt and will be pulled in as necessary.
+These are all listed in the file requirements.server.txt and will be pulled in as necessary.

 Install via Docker